asokolov365/containerpilot/docs/README.md

 # Contents

 ContainerPilot is an init system designed to live inside the container.
-It acts as a process supervisor, reaps zombies, run health checks, registers the app in the service catalog, watches the service catalog for changes, and runs your user-specified code at events in the lifecycle of the container to make it all work right.
+It acts as a process supervisor, reaps zombies, run health checks, registers the app in the service catalog, watches the service catalog or secrets storage or arbitrary files for changes, and runs your user-specified code at events in the lifecycle of the container to make it all work right.
 ContainerPilot uses Consul to coordinate global state among the application containers.

 [Lifecycle](./10-lifecycle.md)
 - [What is a job?](./10-lifecycle.md#what-is-a-job)